Important: If you’re new to LoopBack, use the current release, LoopBack 4.0.

-To upgrade to LoopBack 3.0, simply enter this command:
+To install the LoopBack CLI tool, enter this command:

-For more information, see Updating to the latest version.
+For instructions to upgrade existing StrongLoop installation, see Updating to the latest version.

 Read the Migration Guide for instructions on upgrading to LoopBack 3.0.